Home Compare FFIV vs TMV.DE

 F5 holds the cleaner structural position, with the lead spread across stability and profitability.
 TeamViewer SE still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — F5 holds the more constructive position.
 That puts structure and market broadly in agreement — F5's lead looks more confirmed than conflicted.

-The lead is spread across stability and profitability, rather than sitting in one isolated gap.
-The overall score gap is 15 points in favour of F5, Inc..
+This is not just a one-metric split: both stability and profitability materially support the lead.
+The overall score gap is 13 points in favour of F5, Inc..

 Trajectory Similarity